forta-network/docs/docs/sla.md

 Subscores

-- Resouce score is 0
+- Resource score is 0
 - Data Quality Score is 1
 - Uptime score is 1